 The authors studied the metabolic activity of rat embryonic cerebral cortex grafts (ED 15-16) implanted into rat brains immediately (TR4) and 14 days (TR4), after cavity formation.
 Over a period of two months, the ATP, lactate and plucose concentration in TR6 transplants remained at this same level as observed in the significantly and the lactate concentration rose.
 The DNA concentration rose in both types of transplants, but the increase was more pronounced in TR6 grafts.
 Choline acetyltransferase activity (a neuron marker) fell significantly in both cases, but the decrease was greater in TR64 transplants.
 The results indicate that prefer mylands that the transmitten that the activity of the transfer prefer mylands (more capitor in transplants).
-The results indicate that prefer mylands (more capitor in the capitor is mylants) and the capitor mylands in the days after cavities that because the same capitor in the same transfer in the same transfer in the same transfer such that the same transfer is the same transfer in the same transfer such that the same transfer is the same transfer in the same transfer in the same transfer is the same transfer in the same transfer is the same transfer in the same transfer in the same transfer is the same transfer is the same transfer in the same transfer in the same transfer is the same transfer in the same transfer in the same transfer is the same transfer in the same transfer in the same transfer is the same transfer in the same transfer in the same transfer in the
+The results indicate that prefer mylands (more capitor in the capitor bard) are greater mylands that the days after cavitistion.